Cheaper hotel rates, cheaper airline tickets, cheaper tour deals…. cheaper everything!

 Perhaps not the greatest news for lovers of white wine but winter is the time of the year to drink heavy red wines!
 This leads us to believe that southern and eastern Europe are the main regions to look to for a winter wine tour as big bold red wines are plentiful!
 Bring on the Cabernet Sauvignon, Malbec, Grenache, Cabernet France, Syrah and full-bodied blends.
 I can almost hear the corks of grand reserve bottles popping as I write these words…

-Tempted to travel to a wine destination this winter?
+Tempted to travel to Bulgaria this winter?